equinor/witsml-explorer/AUTH.md

 5. If one of the user roles and server roles matches, the backend fetches system credentials from `Azure Keyvault` for this witsml server
 6. The server will now query the witsml server with `Basic` authorization using system credentials fetched from step 5.

-Results will then be passed back to the end user.
+The resulting list of wells will then be passed back to the end user.